 This is commonly known as pay-per-click advertising (PPC).
 PPC is essentially the same thing as search engine marketing (SEM).
 It is the most important part of SEM.

-You can expand your knowledge around PPC and how paid search marketing works in this blog post.
+You can expand your knowledge of PPC and how paid search marketing works in this blog post.

 PPC ads come in all different shapes and sizes, but the thing they have in common is the opportunity they provide to advertisers.
 Targeted ads can be placed right in front of the eyes of those who are already searching for those specific products or services.